Square Lake is located 7 miles north of Stillwater in the city of May.

 Crappie: lower than average abundance, average size.

-Rainbow Trout: average abundance, average size.
+Rainbow Trout: below abundance, average size.

 Bullhead species: lower than average abundance, larger than average size.